Azure is Microsoft's application platform for the public cloud. You can use this platform in many different ways.

-One of these has already been mentioned: the ability to run SQL Server or another DBMS in a VM created with Azure Virtual Machines.
-(It's important to realize that this option isn't limited to relational systems; you're also free to run NoSQL technologies such as MongoDB and Cassandra.)
+The ability to run SQL Server or another DBMS in a VM created with Azure Virtual Machines has already been mentioned.
+Realize that this option isn't limited to relational systems; you're also free to run NoSQL technologies such as MongoDB and Cassandra.
 Running your own database system is straightforward-it replicates what we're used to in our own datacenters-but it also requires handling the administration of that DBMS.
-To make life easier, Azure provides three data management options that are largely managed for you.
-Figure 2 shows the choices.
+In other options, Azure handles more or all of the administration for you.

 But SQL Database isn't just a DBMS in the cloud-it's a PaaS service.
 You still control your data and who can access it, but SQL Database takes care of the administrative grunt work, such as managing the hardware infrastructure and automatically keeping the database and operating system software up to date.
-SQL Database also provides a federation option that distributes data across multiple servers.
-This is useful for applications that work with large amounts of data or need to spread data access requests across multiple servers for better performance.
+SQL Database also provides high availability, automatic backups, point-in-time restore capabilities, and can replicate copies across geographical regions.

 Suppose you want to create an Azure application that needs fast access to typed data, maybe lots of it, but doesn't need to perform complex SQL queries on this data.
 For example, imagine you're creating a consumer application that needs to store customer profile information for each user.
 Your app is going to be very popular, so you need to allow for lots of data, but you won't do much with this data beyond storing it, then retrieving it in simple ways.
 This is exactly the kind of scenario where Azure Tables makes sense.